suvanl/Pinger/README.md

 - Will it ever stop pinging me?
 No.
 - So how do I stop it pinging me?
 Stop the bot.
 - Can this bot spam-ping others?
 No, it will only ping whoever runs the `ping` command.
+- Is this a selfbot?
+No.
+- Can I use this as a selfbot?
+No. [The use of selfbots is forbidden by Discord](https://support.discordapp.com/hc/en-us/articles/115002192352).

 ## Setup & self-hosting info
 **Prerequisites**